Table of Contents

 Naropa

 Apprenticeship.
 After I finished the yearlong cycle I took on an apprenticeship of sorts: I volunteered to design flyers for all-campus lectures given by Naropa faculty and visiting dignitaries of Buddhist studies.
 These happened several times a week so I got lots of practice.
 At the time I was considering calligraphy as a part-time career.
-I did try that for a while, but soon realized I don't have any talent for graphic design.
+I did try that for a while, but I soon realized I don't have much talent for graphic design.
 I had fun at Naropa.
 I developed an artistic skill at a basic level.
-I spent a lot of time at Naropa, giving myself the freedom to do something that had nothing to do with TH.
+I let myself have the freedom to do something in Boulder that had nothing to do with TH or Harmonizing.
 It was a godsend.

 A waltzing fool.
 As a volunteer poster boy I had the perk of auditing Naropa classes for free.
 I was drawn to Bill Douglas's music classes and sat in on many of them.
 I even learned a couple of his rock etudes.
 One day Bill played this song for us.